quan-thecreator/warehouse/content/physics/kinematics.md

 ## Projectile motion

 Not that this section on projectile motion is very different from the application of the constant acceleration velocity equation to gravity using $-g$ as the acceleration.
 Here, motion is 2D, and is *propelled*.
 For an object to be propelled means for that object to have an initial velocity.
-Additionally, the object will also usually have a lunch angle, starting from $\theta=0$ on the positive $x$ axis.
+Additionally, the object will also usually have a launch angle, starting from $\theta=0$ on the positive $x$ axis.
 There are generally 2 methods to go about this, with one being a substitution of gravity into another.

 ### General Projectile Vectors for Constant Acceleration
 Without any further definitions, other than $\vec{v}$ is the velocity vector, $\vec{a}$ is the acceleration vector, and $\vec{s}$ is the position vector.
 The velocity vector is a function of any given point of time $t$ given as such: